 Ruth D. Shepherd was born and raised in Oklahoma City, Oklahoma, and earned both her bachelor’s and master’s degrees from Oklahoma State University.
 However, once she moved to Little Rock in 1970, it’s safe to say she found her home.
 Indeed, ever since she took her first teaching position at Hall High School, she has built quite an impressive resume and has garnered much respect and admiration among her peers throughout the state.

 Many of these students are international students for whom she hosts holiday meals and other social gatherings to ensure the international community feels welcome in Arkansas.
 Caroline is also a giver of her time, talent, and treasure to organizations such as WAND (Women’s Action for New Directions), Episcopal Peace Fellowship, Arkansas Coalition for Peace and Justice, and the Arkansas Coalition to Abolish the Death Penalty.

 In 1977 Shepherd accepted a position as Adjunct Faculty at the University of Arkansas at Little Rock teaching Freshman Composition.
 She also volunteered her time on the Little Rock School Board beginning in 1984, although she left both positions in 1987 when she took the position of Development Director of the Arkansas Repertory Theatre.
 Between 1994 and 1999, she won multiple PRISM awards from the Arkansas Public Relations Society of America as well as an Arts & Humanities Award (AHA) Cultural Spirit Award in 2000.

 The year 2000 was also the year that Ruth came to Just Communities of Arkansas where she faithfully served as Executive Director for 16 years.
-In that time, she won numerous accolades such as the:
+During that time, she won numerous accolades such as:

 - 2006 Cliff Fanin Baker Award from the Arkansas Rep Theatre